Hydrospheredata/hydro-serving/docs/advanced/aws/production-ready-infrastructure.md

     region: us-east-1
 ```

-In that case, minio will be installed with s3 backend mode, and work as an s3 gateway.
+In that case, minio will be installed with s3 backend mode and work as an s3 gateway.

 All services try to create s3 buckets if they don't exist.
 By default: